bingogome/ARProject2020/README.md

 The server written in Python.
 Communicate with the Unity client using UDP.

 	2.1 main.py The main procedure script.

+	Calibration of the tools and markers -> Model sample collection -> Receive a transformation of implant from virtual space -> Send heat map data and the point pair on the skull -> Demo to the other application - skull locaton highlighting

-		Some default option so that the user can use the data existing. loadCalibratedPointer = True
+		Some default option so that the user can use the data existing.

+		loadCalibratedPointer = True
 		loadCalibratedHemo = True
 		loadCalibratedSkull = True
 		loadCollectedImplant = True
+		loadCollectedSkullHighLight = True
+		loadOctree = True
 		pathMeshFile = 'data/skullRimLeftHand.sur'
 		quatSkull = np.array([-0.7071068, 0.0000000, 0.0000000, 0.7071068])
 		posSkull = 1000 * np.array([-0.0330000, -0.0658000, -0.0580000])